luhuimao/morgan/book/src/testing-programs.md

 #### ThinClient for Clusters

-The highest level implementation, ThinClient, targets a Solana cluster, which may be a deployed testnet or a local cluster running on a development machine.
+The highest level implementation, ThinClient, targets a Morgan cluster, which may be a deployed testnet or a local cluster running on a development machine.

 #### TpuClient for the TPU